Topological decoding of grid cell activity via path lifting to covering spaces: Results

-The second possibility is that $f|_{[t, t+1]}$ crossed at least one edge of the square torus (Fig.~\ref{fig:algorithm}C), in which case $\tilde{\Theta}(t+1)$ should lie in a tile adjacent to that of $\tilde{\Theta}(t)$.
-This amounts to setting $M^{t+1} = M^t \pm 1$ and (or) $N^{t+1} = N^t \pm 1$ \footnote{If the subject moved quickly during time interval $[t, t+1],$ then it's possible that we need $\tilde{\Theta}(t+1)$ to be in a tile that is not adjacent to the tile containing $\tilde{\Theta}(t)$ in order for the lifted path to resemble the original movement path.
-Here, we assume that enough time points are observed so that this doesn't occur.}.
+The second possibility is that $f|_{[t, t+1]}$ crossed at least one edge of the square torus (Fig.~\ref{fig:algorithm}, ``No" branch, green path segment), in which case $\tilde{\Theta}(t+1)$ should lie in a tile adjacent to that of $\tilde{\Theta}(t)$.
+This amounts to setting $M^{t+1} = M^t \pm 1$ and (or) $N^{t+1} = N^t \pm 1$ \footnote{If two consecutive time points $t$ and $t+1$ are far apart, possibly because the time sampling is too sparse, then the subject could have traveled a large distance between them.
+Then, the lifted point $\tilde{\Theta}(t+1)$ may need to be placed in a tile that is not adjacent to the tile containing $\tilde{\Theta}(t)$.
+Here, we assume that temporal sampling is dense enough relative to the subject's movement speed that consecutive population vectors always correspond to the same or adjacent tiles.}.

 In practice, the underlying path $f$ is unobserved, so we do not know which case applies.
-We therefore compare both cases and choose the lift that results in a smaller distance to $\tilde{\Theta}(t)$ for each coordinate.
+We therefore compare both cases and choose the lift that results in a smaller distance to $\tilde{\Theta}(t) = (\tilde{\theta}^t_x, \tilde{\theta}^t_y)$ for each coordinate.
 That is,